Over this last Christmas, I was at home on the couch, and my dad asked me if I’ve seen this new Molekule air purifier he saw an ad review for.

 …and the view in my online shopping cart looked like this.

 I was scared, and these companies were saying that clean air costs $500 or $1,000.
-Soon I found I could make my own purifier for about $30 that effectively reduced even tiny PM2.5 particles in my room (what’s PM2.5?).
+Soon I found I could make my own purifier for about $30 (see the full data on how it effectively reduced even tiny PM2.5 particles in my room!)

 The lesson I’ve been learning throughout my testing is that big purifier companies actually love smoke.
-That smoke comes in the form of claims that we need filters imported from Switzerland, not because they’re high profit margin, but because the technology is better.
+That smoke comes in the form of claims that we need filters imported from Switzerland (learn more about that ‘fancy’ Swiss company I’m talking about here), not because they’re high profit margin, but because the technology is better.